improve-ai/tracker-trainer/README.md

 ## Reward Assignment

 New data from the /histories folder is processed and rewards are joined to decisions.
-The result is output to the /rewarded_decisions folder in the records bucket.
+The result is sorted by project and model and then output to the /rewarded_decisions folder in the records bucket.

 ## Model Training